jorgeavergara522/is601-module1/readme.md

 9.	man – Show the manual/help page for a command
 10. 	chmod – Change file permissions
 11.	pwd - Show the current working directory
+12.	ls -l - List files with details like permissions, size, and date

 Git Commands